YokYoky/CTF/CTFLEARN/A_CAPture_the_flag/README.md

+This isn't what I had in mind, when I asked someone to capture a flag... can you help?
+You should check out WireShark. https://mega.nz/#!3WhAWKwR!1T9cw2srN2CeOQWeuCm0ZVXgwk-E2v-TrPsZ4HUQ_f4

 their are two ways to find the flag, wireshark or using string In wireshark, open wireshark, click open a capture a file then select the pcap file use http filter, examine the capture packet to find some possible key to flag